ironsheep/P2-vscode-extensions/TASKS.md

 ## Tasks in VScode

-A Task is how we integrate with External toola in VScode.
+A Task is how we integrate with External tools in VScode.

 See: [VSCode "Tasks" Reference Page](https://code.visualstudio.com/docs/editor/tasks)